opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 }
 ```

 You can also combine common filters with subquery-specific filters.
-OpenSearch will apply both filters using logical `AND`:
+OpenSearch will apply both filters using a logical `AND`:

 ```json
 POST /products/_search